Arcadia-Science/2023-actin-embedding/README.md

 git clone https://github.com/Arcadia-Science/ProteinCartography.git
 ```

-You can then checkout the specific [v0.4.2 release](https://github.com/Arcadia-Science/ProteinCartography/tree/v0.4.2) using the following:
+We originally ran this analysis using the [v0.4.2 release](https://github.com/Arcadia-Science/ProteinCartography/tree/v0.4.2) of the pipeline, which you can check out using the following (note that this historical version of ProteinCartorgraphy no longer works due to API drift):

 ```
 git checkout v0.4.2